trevorwslee/MicroPython-DumbDisplay/README.md

-# DumbDisplay Micro-Python Library  #
+# DumbDisplay MicroPython Library  #

-DumbDisplay Micro-Python Library is a port of the Arduino DumbDisplay library -- https://github.com/trevorwslee/Arduino-DumbDisplay
+DumbDisplay MicroPython Library is a port of the Arduino DumbDisplay library (https://github.com/trevorwslee/Arduino-DumbDisplay) for the DumbDisplay Android app -- https://play.google.com/store/apps/details?id=nobody.trevorlee.dumbdisplay

+For a video introduction to it, please want to watch the YouTube video ** Introducing DumbDisplay MicroPython Library -- with ESP32, Raspberry Pi Pico, and Raspberry Pi Zero ** -- https://www.youtube.com/watch?v=KVU26FyXs5M

 Although the porting is not complete, nevertheless, a large portion of DumbDisplay functionalities have been ported.
 Hopefully, this should already be helpful for friends that develop programs for micro-controller boards in Micro-Python.

-Note that even though it is targeted for Micro-Python, it is still usable with regular Python 3, like in Raspberry Pi environment, or even desktop/laptop.
+Note that even though it is targeted for MicroPython, it is still usable with regular Python 3, like in Raspberry Pi environment, or even with desktop / laptop.

 The basic script setup is: